 Croatia used nearly 17,000 GWh of electricity in 2014 while producing 13,000 GWh, resulting in a shortfall that required the Adriatic coast nation to import energy.
-Home to many of the filming locations in the fantasy drama, “Game of Thrones” where noble families fought in a fictional world, Croatia was involved in an armed conflict from 1991-1995 that destroyed much of its power grid.
 Today, the country gets nearly half of its energy from hydropower plants and has one coal-fueled thermal facility at Plomin.

 Hrvatska Elektroprivreda operates the Plomin coal-fired power station in western Croatia, which has been operating since 1969 and has a 340-meter-high chimney, the tallest built structure in the country.
 GE will upgrade the Plomin 2 power station’s 210 MW OEM steam turbine, a BBC-Alstom design, with advanced 3-D blades, new rotor, blade carriers, inner casing and other spare parts.
 Upon completion, the facility will be able to power 10,000 more homes in Croatia.